Explanation of the Red Flags

 ‘Red flags’ is a term commonly used when talking about cauda equina syndrome.
 These are a set of symptoms that occur during the onset of cauda equina syndrome.
-When they occur either some or combination of, they should lead a medical professional to suspect a diagnosis of cauda equina syndrome.
+When they occur either as some or combination of the symptoms below, they should lead a medical professional to suspect a diagnosis of cauda equina syndrome.
 Red flags are extremely important as early recognition can lead to correct timely diagnosis and treatment.
 Treatment within 24 hours will almost always lead to the patient making a near or full recovery after surgery.

 Bladder scanning for residual urine after emptying and also lack of catheter sensation can be instrumental in helping clinicians establish compression of the cauda equina nerves.